Kesslernity · M365 Copilot Field Guide

 Enable Frontier modes (if enrolled)

-If your org is in the Frontier programme, Critique mode runs automatically on each Researcher response.
-Council mode can be toggled on — it runs two AI models in parallel and compares their outputs.
+If your org is in the Frontier programme and your admin has enabled the Anthropic sub-processor, Critique mode (Roadmap 553213) runs automatically on each Researcher response.
+Council mode (Roadmap 558538) can be toggled on — it runs two AI models in parallel and compares their outputs.
+Both modes are controlled exclusively by the Anthropic sub-processor setting.
+If Anthropic is blocked by your admin, neither mode is available.

 Frontier programme — Critique & Council modes